DNN Modularization via Activation-Driven Training: Evaluation Methodology

+\textbf{Baselines} -- We compare \approach with a state-of-the-art during-training modularization approach (MwT)~\cite{mwt} and Standard Training (ST), which optimizes the target model using only cross-entropy loss.
+For module reuse, we compare the effectiveness of \approach against MwT~\cite{mwt} and two post-training methods, GradSplitter~\cite{gradsplitter} and INCITE~\cite{incite}.
+GradSplitter uses a gradient-based search algorithm to select important convolutional kernels per class and has been shown to outperform prior post-training techniques~\cite{pan2020decomposing,pan2022decomposing,cnnsplitter}.
+The recently-proposed INCITE estimates neuron clusters' contributions through mutation analysis, and slices modules accordingly.
+Since INCITE supports only stacked-layer DNNs without residual or depthwise blocks~\cite{incite}, we restrict our comparison to VGG16.
+Moreover, both INCITE and GradSplitter become computationally prohibitive at ImageNet scale, where GradSplitter even exceeds our available GPU memory, so we exclude them from our ImageNet experiments.
+Finally, we compare \approach's replacement strategy with the one from CNNSplitter~\cite{cnnsplitter} (also employed by GradSplitter) because neither MwT nor INCITE addresses this scenario.

-\textbf{Hyper-parameters:} Training procedure for ST, MwT, and \approach is conducted over 200 epochs with a batch size of 128.
-The mini-batch stochastic gradient descent (SGD) optimizer~\cite{eon1998online} is used with a learning rate of 0.05 and Nesterov’s momentum set to 0.9.
-For MwT, we reuse its default settings for training and decomposing DNNs~\cite{mwt}.
+\looseness-1 \textbf{Hyper-Parameters} -- Training for ST, MwT, and \approach is conducted over 200 epochs with a batch size of 128.
+The mini-batch stochastic gradient descent (SGD) optimizer~\cite{eon1998online} is used with a learning rate of 0.05 and Nesterov's momentum set to 0.9.
+For MwT, GradSplitter, and INCITE, we reuse their available implementations and default settings for training and decomposing DNNs~\cite{mwt, gradsplitter, incite}.
 For \approach, the weighting factors in the modular losses $\alpha$, $\beta$, and $\gamma$ are set to 1.0, 1.0, and 0.3, respectively.
 The decomposition threshold $\tau$ is 0.9.
-We select these hyper-parameters by examining their impact on \approach, which will be discussed in Section~\ref{sec:results_rq4}.
+We select these hyper-parameters by examining their impact on \approach, as discussed in Section~\ref{sec:results_rq3}.